vicki-carrica/NSMRL-Project/README.md

 Contact: vickicarrica@yahoo.com

 ### The Problem
 Start Escape Time (SET) is the latest possible time that sailors on a DISSUB can commence escape.
 Sailors would rather be rescued than be forced to escape to a method of calculating SET is critical in these cases.
+Oxygen SET, carbon dioxide SET, and pressure SET can be calculated and the absolute SET is the lowest of the Start Escape Times.
 </br>
 The current method is the Guard Book, a lengthy book that includes many steps and complicated equations and tables.
 The Guard Book is prone to human error and does not have high accuracy.
 This project was designed to better the method of the Guard Book and create a calculation device that has fewer steps, is less prone to human error, and is quicker.
 </br>